 And when it comes to sales, it is an art, which relies mostly on well structured and crystal clear communication skills of your executives.
 Sales inherently is a close mixture of persuasiveness and the charisma of that of an excellent communicator.
-A great communication isn’t just what just a person says, it depends a lot of how it is said, the body language of the speaker, this can drive a relationship also maybe a prospective sale.
+Great communication isn’t just what just a person says, it depends a lot of how it is said, the body language of the speaker, this can drive a relationship and also maybe a prospective sale.

 So, you are looking for a rockstar to join your sales team.
 How do you assess that they can be the astounding narrator that you need?
-You begin by checking their English communication skills, cause guess what once they take their communication skills to a pro level there’s nothing stopping you generating more sales, relating better to prospects and basically from touching the sky.
+You begin by checking their English communication skills, cause guess what once they take their communication skills to a pro level there’s nothing stopping you from generating more sales, relating better to prospects, and basically from touching the sky.

 1. The tone of your message

-Okay, you are sitting at your desk, one of your work friends comes up to you and says they did not like someone’s tone of the message.
+Okay, you are sitting at your desk, and one of your work friends comes up to you and says they did not like someone’s tone of the message.
 This gets you confused.

 However, if this is really making you confused then somewhere you are doing something wrong.

 The tone of a message is something that you should be aware of when in a workplace.
 And sales executives are required to converse with clients over emails, messages, and other non-verbal mediums on a number of occasions.
 In these situations always follow some minimal business ethics or rules to ensure that the tone of your message is always crisp, clear, and unambiguous.